-To begin with, ferulic acid can help intensify anti-aging efforts because those potent antioxidants can better protect the integrity of the skin.
+To begin with, this particular acid can help intensify anti-aging efforts because those potent antioxidants can better protect the integrity of the skin.
 Though it doesn’t actually repair skin damage, it helps the vitamin C or other star of the formula such as vitamin E, resveratrol or niacinamide by strengthening that line of defense from future free radicals and offsets the harm of the surrounding area where the damage occurred.
 As a result, the vitamin C stands a greater chance of its own antioxidants concentrating on repair work, brightening and utilizing its proteins for replenishing depleted collagen.

 The rationale behind how ferulic acid revs up that brightening effect in such a vitamin C or niacinamide serum is because it manages to prevent melanin from darkening.
 Regardless if the form of ferulic acid is even manufactured in a lab to replicate the plant’s makeup, this helps to achieve more radiance and lightening the skin because it stops the release of that offending enzyme of tyrosinase that causes it.

 This acid incorporated in a vitamin C serum can benefit those with acne as well.
 This desired result is possible because together they cause healthier cell turnover and keep damaged pores more open.
 At the same time, the ferulic acid is helping normalize that traumatized area while the vitamin C may assist fading and possibly healing certain types of scars.